amrutha21344/amrutha21344/README.md

 *Installing the required programmes for this internship, such as Ubuntu on VMBox, Visual C++, and writing an example of C code along with evaluating RISC assembly code for the sample C code, are the tasks at hand.*

+Step 1.
+Setting up Ubuntu within VMBox

+Step 2.
+Order for Leafpad Installation

+Step 3.
+To open Leafpad

+Step 4.
+Order for Gathering Output and Examining the Results

+Step 5.
+RISC-V Compiler Code Compilation

+Step 6.
+Press to Display  and Order to Examine the Assembly Code